 After conducting thorough research, we have compiled this list of best drum plugins of 2021.
 If you think you have what it takes to create magical beats, then you should definitely check these out.

 - Best Paid: Toontrack Superior Drummer

-There is nothing that this plugin cannot do.
+There is nothing much that this plugin cannot do.

 - Best Free: MT Power Drum Kit by Manda Audio

 The best free plugin in the market with a wide range of features and impressive library.

 - Best Value for money: Plugin Boutique Big Kick

 Offers so many features at a low price.